Yan Ge in Conversation with Nicky Harman

 So one day, in Durham, I was on my way back home from the campus and I passed a petrol station.
 And there came my epiphany!
 I went in and purchased a pack of cigarettes (White Marlboro, I will never forget).
 With that I went back home, sat by my table, clumsily lit a cigarette and started to imagine Xue Shengqiang’s life.
 And that was when it came to me that he cursed a lot.
 So I wrote another version of the beginning of the story with a cigarette dangling between my lips and tears in my eyes (from the smoke).
 But it worked.
 It was his voice and I was very happy.
 So I actually smoked a lot when I was working on The Chilli Bean Paste Clan.
 Chain-smoking in the middle of the night.
 Typing and cursing along with Xue Shengqiang.
 Sure enough, after I finished the book I returned to being a non-smoker.

 I was actually telling my husband that maybe I write too subtly, and sometimes it is unfair to my readers.
-It makes it impossible for them to find out what is hiding behind the story (a whole generation of writers being brainwashed by Hemingway and all of his allusions, and god knows I’m one of them.)
-So yes I think I hide lots of things behind the scenes.
+It makes it impossible for them to find out what is hiding behind the story (a whole generation of writers being brainwashed by Hemingway and all of his allusions, and God knows I’m one of them.)
+So yes, I think I hide lots of things behind the scenes.
 On the other hand, it is particularly complicated when it comes to relationships with family members.
 For instance, Xue Shengqiang probably wouldn’t have admitted himself that part of him actually wanted his mother to die.
-I do think it is also part of Chinese culture, especially in conversations, the things left unsaid are often more important than things being said..
-That is why you hear a lot in China that people think westerners are surprisingly straightforward.
+I do think it is also part of Chinese culture, especially in conversations, that the things left unsaid are often more important than things being said.
+That is why you hear a lot in China that people think Westerners are surprisingly straightforward.

 Right.
 But it’s actually all there in the plot – if the reader reads carefully.
 For instance, Gran reveals two of her secrets at the end of the book.
 I gave the proofs to my husband to read and he only got one of them.
 But if you look back, the second one, it’s hinted at all the way through the novel.